i-dot-ai/i-dot-ai-utilities/src/i_dot_ai_utilities/file_store/README.md

 > Also note that all files will be created nested inside the `IAI_FS_DATA_DIR` environment variable, which defaults to
 > `app_data`.
-This is to support IAM permissions that restrict user/app access to specific dir within a bucket.
+This is to support cloud-based permission models that restrict user/app access to specific dir within a bucket.
+> This can be overridden to allow data to be placed at the root of the store.

 <br>